 0

-onsite supplier assessments this year (including remote audits and 3rd party JAC audits)
+onsite supplier assessments this year (including remote and third party audits)

 0

-concerns identified with suppliers which indicate potential forced labour
+concerns identified with suppliers which indicate potential forced labour, including child labour

 0 %